mftenergy/Gitting-comfortable/slidedeck/slides.md

 # Git: Merge conflicts - introduction

-_Merge conflicts_ are a concept in git that exists due to it by nature is a version control tool, that allows simultaneous client that can change the same files, sometimes on the same linenumber, and if they then try and merge with eachother or both towards _main_ they will experience the concept of _merge conflicts_.
-The existence of merge conflicts are due to the server not knowing which changes on the same linenumber should be the truth, or if both has the be truth - so you as a client have to help it make that decision by _fixing the merge conflict_.
+_Merge conflicts_ are a concept in git that exists due to it by nature is a version control tool, that allows simultaneous client that can change the same files, sometimes on the same line-number, and if they then try and merge with eachother or both towards _main_ they will experience the concept of _merge conflicts_.
+The existence of merge conflicts are due to the server not knowing which changes on the same line-number should be the truth, or if both has the be truth - so you as a client have to help it make that decision by _fixing the merge conflict_.

 There are not really any useful commands for when you need to handle a merge conflict, but there is one general recommendation;